 If you are open, trustworthy, and authentic, you expect the same from your partner.

-But when your guy can’t open up, can only focus on himself or on superficial topics, and he refuses to reveal his “softer underbelly,” the relationship is bound to stagnate and eventually wither away.
+But when your man can’t open up, can only focus on himself or on superficial topics, and he refuses to reveal his “softer underbelly,” this is a sign the relationship is bound to stagnate and will eventually wither away.

 A relationship with an emotionally unavailable man can be deeply traumatizing.

-Emotionally unavailable men are not just the handsome, superficial charmers.
-They come in all looks, shapes, and personality types.
-They have a variety of backgrounds and life experiences.
+Men who show emotionally unavailable characteristics are not just the handsome, superficial charmers.
+They come in all looks, shapes, and personality types and have a variety of backgrounds and life experiences.

 Some can have bursts of real intimacy and passion, followed by periods of pulling back and coldness.
 Others never reveal an intimate, authentic desire for closeness.

-Emotional unavailability doesn’t necessarily mean a man is shallow, selfish, or intentionally detached.
+Emotional unavailability doesn’t necessarily mean a man is shallow, selfish, or intentionally unavailable.
 He may long for closeness, but he simply doesn’t know how to achieve it.

 Whether they are impacted by societal expectations, their childhood experiences, or a narcissistic personality, emotionally unavailable men are missing the most rewarding and blissful facet of a love relationship: intimacy.

-All too often, it takes a long time for women to figure out they’re involved with this type of man, as it did for Laura.
-They invest huge chunks of their time and emotional energy trying to “win” love and affection, only to eventually realize it’s not forthcoming.
+All too often, it takes a long time for women to figure out they’re involved with this type of man.
+They invest vast chunks of their time and emotional energy trying to “win” love and affection, only to realize it’s not forthcoming.